mananjain0220/Easy-Browser/README.md

 # Easy-Browser
- I learned to make a simple browser
+ I learned to make an Easy Browser and worked with loadView(), WKWebView, delegation, URL, URLRequest, UIToolbar, UIProgressView, KVO and more.